 For a cumulative premium secondary guarantee, the amount of cumulative level gross premiums determined according to Section 3.B.6.c.i, accumulated with any interest or accumulation factors per the contract provisions for the secondary guarantee.

-Through direct adjustments to

-Guidance Note: The definition of the NPR in Section 3.B.4, Section 3.B.5 and Section 3.B.6 is intended to result in a terminal NPR under the assumption of an annual mode gross premium.
-The gross premium referenced should be the gross premium for the policy assuming an annual premium mode.
-The reported reserve as of any valuation date should reflect the actual premium mode for the policy and the actual valuation date relative to the policy issue date either directly or through adjusting accounting entries.
+Section 3.B.4, Section 3.B.5 and Section 3.B.6 provide the calculation of a terminal NPR under the assumption of an annual mode gross premium.
+In Section 3.B.4, Section 3.B.5 and Section 3.B.6, the gross premium referenced is the gross premium for the policy assuming an annual premium mode.

+The reported reserve as of any valuation date must reflect the actual premium mode for the policy and the actual valuation date relative to the policy issue date, either:

+Directly within the calculations in Section 3.B.4, Section 3.B.5 and Section 3.B.6.

+Through adjusting accounting entries (such as due and deferred premium asset).

 VM-20 Section 3.B.6.d.i

-As of the valuation date for the policy being valued, determine the actual secondary guarantee, denoted ASGx+t, as outlined in Section 3.B.2 and the fully funded secondary guarantee, denoted FFSGx+t, as outlined in Section 3.B.1.
+As of the valuation date for the policy being valued, determine the actual secondary guarantee, denoted ASGx+t, as outlined in Section 3.B.1.c and the fully funded secondary guarantee, denoted FFSGx+t, as outlined in Section 3.B.1.b.